 Driving without a valid driver’s license can lead to serious charges and long-term consequences that correlate with the charge.

 In Florida, driving without a license can mean a number of different things.
 It might refer to a situation where drivers with a valid license are stopped while driving without physically having the license in their possession.
-If the Ft Lauderdale unlicensed driving attorney can later show proof of having a valid license, we can argue for dismissal or, alternatively, a minor court fee.
+If a Ft Lauderdale attorney can later show proof of having a valid license, we can argue for dismissal or, alternatively, a minor court fee.

 However, in a situation where a driver either never obtained a license or has a license that has been expired for more than six months while driving on a highway violates Section 322.03 of the Florida statutes, which is a second-degree misdemeanor punishable by up to $500 in fines and up to 60 days in jail.

 Drivers have their licenses suspended for many reasons.
-Some of the more common reasons that a Broward County unlicensed driving attorney will take into account include:
+Some of the more common reasons that an attorney focused on unlicensed driving will take into account include:

 The Florida Department of Highway Safety and Motor Vehicles may also revoke a driver’s license for different reasons such as failing to demonstrate adequate vision, drug-related offenses or having accumulated sufficient violations to be termed a Habitual Traffic Offender.

 When a vehicle has been stopped by the police and they determine that the driver’s license has been suspended, the nature of the offense will depend on the circumstances.

 If this is the first time the driver has been stopped for this offense and the driver is unaware that the license has been suspended, revoked, or cancelled, the driver may be found guilty of a moving violation punishable by a fine or other penalties, but the offense may not be treated as a crime.